 Iran, by contrast, is a danger to us.
 It is a theocracy which tyrannizes its own people and which seeks militarily to extend its power beyond its borders.
 It regards us as the “Great Satan,” the main obstacle to its goal of spreading Islamic totalitarianism.
 If its government is willing to initiate force against us, will it be deterred by its promise not to?

-From the day it seized our embassy in Tehran–an act of war–and held Americans captive for a year, Iran has demonstrated its desire to use force against us.
+From the day it seized our embassy in Tehran—an act of war—and held Americans captive for a year, Iran has demonstrated its desire to use force against us.
 If Iran were a nation that showed no willingness to attack us, we could simply ignore it.
 But because it wishes to impose its Islamic rule wherever it can, Iran has made us into its foremost enemy.
-It is the world's most active state-sponsor of terrorism, it has armed the forces killing American troops in Afghanistan and Iraq, its leaders regularly orchestrate "Death-to-America" demonstrations and it is the patron of the terrorist group (Hezbollah) that is second only to al Qaeda in the number of Americans it has slaughtered,
+It is the world’s most active state-sponsor of terrorism, it has armed the forces killing American troops in Afghanistan and Iraq, its leaders regularly orchestrate “Death-to-America” demonstrations and it is the patron of Hezbollah (which has slaughtered more Americans than any other terrorist group besides al Qaeda).

 All we want—all we should want—is to protect our freedom against foreign threats.
 That goal is the essence of our national interest.
 Iran’s goal, however, is to destroy our freedom.
 The distinction between the two countries, then, is the distinction between aggression and self-defense, between the behavior of armed criminals and that of armed police officers.

 If the threat to us arises from the nature of Iran’s government and the purpose to which its weapons will be put, will that nature and that purpose somehow change?
 If so, no treaty is required; if not, no treaty will protect us—as Neville Chamberlain, and the free world, learned in the 1930s.